m2web/m2web.github.io/cloudflare-worker-openai-github-pages.md

-# Using a Cloudflare Worker to Call the OpenAI API
+# Using a Cloudflare Worker with GitHub Pages to Call the OpenAI API

-This guide explains how to securely call the OpenAI API from a static site (like GitHub Pages) using a Cloudflare Worker as a proxy.
-This approach keeps your OpenAI API key secret and enables safe API calls from the browser.
+This guide explains how to securely call the OpenAI API from a static site hosted on **GitHub Pages** by using a **Cloudflare Worker** as a proxy.
+This approach keeps your OpenAI API key secret and enables safe API calls from the browser, since GitHub Pages cannot run server-side code.

-## Why Use a Cloudflare Worker?
+## Why Use a Cloudflare Worker with GitHub Pages?

 - **Security:** Never expose your OpenAI API key in client-side code.
+The Worker acts as a secure backend.
 - **Flexibility:** Add logging, rate limiting, or custom logic in your Worker.
-- **Simplicity:** No need to manage your own server.
+- **Simplicity:** No need to manage your own server or backend infrastructure.
+- **Compatibility:** GitHub Pages only serves static files, so a Worker is needed for dynamic API calls.

 ---

 ## Step 1: Write the Cloudflare Worker Script

-Create a file named `worker.js` with the following code (`note this is already created in the functions/api folder`):
+Create a file named `worker.js` with the following code (or use your preferred filename):

 ```js
 export default {